curioushuman/rbc-mono/README.md

 Automapper is Typescript first with Nest integration being a core part of it's selling point.
 It allows us to use decorators where possible, and separate out remaining mapping logic into *mappers* where I feel it belongs.

+The basics:

+* Props marked with @AutoMap() map directly from DTO to Model
+* Otherwise look in the relevant mapper and you'll see the logic for mapping

 Some useful links:

 - [Docs](https://automapperts.netlify.app/docs/introduction/what-why)